Email Marketing Strategies for Better Results

 The click rate: 8,1%

-Take a look at the copy in the two emails.
+Go over the copy in the two emails.
 You’ll notice they’re short, relatable, reader-oriented and with just enough bait to get the customer hooked to click the button.
-That’s another thing – don’t give too much away, you need that click.
+That’s right – don’t give away too much, you need that click.

 For emails (and more), A/B testing is one of the best.
 It’s when you compare two versions of an email to see which performs better.

-This process is usually automated.
-You set up an A/B test, enter the specifics you want to test, and define the size of the test group from your email segment.
-Your email marketing provider then performs the test and automatically sends the winner to the rest of the segment, and you can analyze the results afterwards.
+Most email marketing services have an automated A/B testing feature.
+You choose the bits you want to test, define the size of the test group from your email segment, and your email marketing provider then performs the A/B test.
+The winning campaign is automatically sent to the rest of the segment, and you can analyze the results afterwards.

 So, what to test?
-Depends on what metric you’re interested in.
+Depends on the metric you’re interested in.
 If it’s open rates, test the subject line.
 If it’s the click rate – you’ll want to test the copy or the CTA button.

 Here are some examples of what you can test with subject lines: